ICJIA/icjia-gata-next-2.0/src/markdown/pages/technical-assistance.md

 Participants will register via University of Illinois-Springfield Continuing and Professional Education Program (CAPE) using the Moodle learning platform.

 Participants also may post questions and participate in live discussion forums.
 Online discussion forum date and times are posted monthly.
-Registration is required for live participant lead question sessions.
+Registration is required for live participant-lead question sessions.

 ## WHO CAN PARTICIPATE?